 If you’d rather brush vertically downwards as opposed to diagonally downwards, try it out.

-Boar hair bristle brushes are brilliant because they work their way so easily through beard hair.
-They have a very similar consistency to beard hair, so you don’t need to use a lot of force.
+Boar hair bristle brushes are brilliant because they work their way easily through beard hair.
+They have a very similar consistency to beard hair, so you don’t need to be heavy-handed.

 You’re usually better off using a proper mustache comb for this, but if you wanted a quick fix you could run your brush through it.

 Brush downwards through your mustache to keep it looking neat.
-This will also allow you to spot any hairs creeping over your upper lip so you can cut them if you wish to.
+This should also allow you to spot any hairs creeping over your upper lip.

 This step varies from one beard to another.
 Like I said earlier, the neck beard is the bulk of the lower beard – just be sure to trim it so you have an acceptable, defined neckline.